Jana Wissmann

-Jana Marie Wissmann (née Duggar; born January 12, 1990) is a former American television personality.
+Jana Marie Wissmann (née Duggar; born January 12, 1990) is an American former television personality.
 She is known for her appearances on TLC as part of the reality television shows 19 Kids and Counting (2008–2015) and Counting On (2015–2021).

 Early life

 Duggar was born in Tontitown, Arkansas, with her twin brother, John-David, as the first set of twins in the family and is the second child and first daughter of Jim Bob Duggar and Michelle Ruark.
 Their parents went on to have a total of 19 children, ten boys and nine girls.
 She was homeschooled as a child.

 Career

 Television

 Duggar began her public life as a member of the family featured in the documentary 14 Children and Pregnant Again (2004), which talks about daily life of the family from the "time they wake up" to the "time they go to sleep".
 The documentary aired on the Discovery Health Channel.
 Another documentary, Raising 16 Children was produced on the same channel in 2006, when Duggar's sister Johannah was born.
 This was followed by another feature, On the Road with 16 Children about a family cross-country trip.

 On September 29, 2008, 19 Kids and Counting (formerly 18 Kids and Counting and 17 Kids and Counting) began as a regular series based on the Duggar family.
 The show ran until its cancellation in 2015.

 Another series, Jill & Jessa: Counting On, starring Jessa and her sister Jill, premiered on December 13, 2015.
 Various other family members were featured on the show.
 It followed the Duggars present lives after 19 Kids and Counting was cancelled.
 The show was cancelled in 2021 following the arrest of Josh Duggar.